About the Journal

 4. are not allowed to express personal statements on the Author.
 The opinions must be motivated and clearly formulated.

-5. do not use nor communicate to others the content of not published, or not yet published, articles without the explicit consent of the Editorial Board and the Author.
+5. do not use nor communicate to others the content of not published, or not yet published, articles without the explicit consent of the Board of Directors and the Author.

 Declaration on Artificial Intelligence